 Costs for a motorcycle vary.
 While the actual purchase price of a new motorcycle is typically cheaper than a car, even that can typically set you back at least $12,000.
 Then, you still need to take into account insurance, riding gear, licence fees and other upfront costs you need to pay.
 Some lenders may let you take out a loan that is more than the price of your motorcycle to cover these costs, but others may only allow you to borrow the value of the vehicle.
 Check these terms before you apply.

 When you’re shopping around for your two wheels, it is essential to think about these factors.

 There are different bikes that you can consider buying.
-You could contemplate a Harley Davidson if you’re after a cruiser, a sports bike if you want speed or a touring motorbike for long-distance travel.
-You could also look at a dual-sport bike, a standard motorcycle or a postie motorbike.
+You could contemplate a Harley Davidson if you’re after a cruiser, a sports bike if you want speed or a touring motorcycle for long-distance travel.
+You could also look at a dual-sport bike, a standard motorcycle or a postie motorcycle.
 You could even check out a scooter if you’re after a cheaper option.

 Make sure you research the law around licence type and engine capacity.